Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 Networking is an important asset for many fields, and not just in law.
 However, making connections as a pre-law student is vital for future success.
 While gaining working experience before law school, find time to make genuine professional connections, whether it’s at work or at networking events.

-The best jobs to pursue before law school are those that genuinely interest you!
+The best jobs to pursue before law school will genuinely interest you.
 Law school graduates often recommend finding a job that aligns with their interests and provides enjoyment before embarking on the rigorous journey of law school.
-Also, given how expensive law school can be, it doesn’t hurt to have a job that will pay the bills!
+Also, it wouldn’t hurt to have a job that pays the bills!

 To learn more about navigating pre-law, check out this video.